-Bad Feminist by Roxane Gay (Book Review: Back2Back Feminism)
+Bad Feminist by Roxane Gay (Book Review)

 I enjoyed her first few and last few chapters more so than the middle.
-I was much more moved by the critiques of herself than of the books she did or didn't liked.
+I was moved by the critiques of herself and not by the books she did or didn't liked.
 I did like that she talked openly about her personal history, and how that compared to the chapter theme.
-Each review had an open vulnerability that mapped out her so called "bad feminism."
+She has no feminist tenants, understanding the messiness of listening to rap music or enjoying reality tv.
+This doesn't eliminate her standing as a feminist- on the contrary, it uplifts it.
+She carves out space for nuance.
+Her self-exploration shows you don't have to be all or nothing.
+It was this vulnerability that mapped out her so called "bad feminism."

 Did you "like" this post?
 Don't forget to comment below and share with others!

-About The Author
+About the Author

 Black & Bookish is the brainchild of Antoinette Scully, educator and lover of all things bookish.
-She is on a quest to guide the authors of tomorrow into the bookstores of today.
+She is on a quest to fill your bookshelves with beloved authors of the African Diaspora.
 When she's not hanging out on line, she's living it up as the mother of two rambunctious girls and wife of a local filmmaker.